-For this series of posts, I am focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.
+For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 As a brief recap, let’s look at what we saw in Part 1 of this series: